-I’m not sure why it happened, but there was a stage earlier this year where Alpha-H’s Liquid Gold just seemed to take off.
+I’m not sure exactly when it happened, but there was a stage earlier this year where Alpha-H’s Liquid Gold just seemed to take off.
 It was everywhere.
 I kept seeing Liquid Gold on my social media.
 And reviews on Cult Beauty and Beauty Bay were incredible, with so many people swearing by it.

 Not only that, but it has also won countless awards, including ‘Best Overnight Facial – Bazaar Beauty Best of the Best 2017,’ ‘Top Pick – Cosmopolitan Beauty Awards 2016’ and ‘Best Anti-Ageing Product – QVC Italy Beauty Awards 2017.’
 It’s got to be good right?

 I’d never heard of Alpha-H or come across Liquid Gold, so I didn’t have a clue what it was.
 All I knew was skincare experts were raving about it, which was enough for me to spend money on it (not that it takes much).

 What is Alpha-H?

 Alpha-H is an Australian-based skincare brand that strives to provide results-driven, corrective skincare formulas.
 The brand is probably best-known for its famous Liquid Gold exfoliator.

 We create formulations that harness the combined benefits of clinically-proven actives and antioxidant-rich botanicals.
 The range offers corrective solutions for the full spectrum of skin concerns; from breakouts and pigmentation to dullness and ageing.

 Product ingredients and claims